 Fats got demonized decades ago thanks to the oversimplified message that eating fats makes you fat, but the truth is that we NEED fats.
 Our cells are made of fats.
 Fats in the form of cholesterol are the backbone of all our sex hormones.
 Many of our nerves are insulated with fat.
 The brain is nearly 60% fat.
 Several naturally occurring fats also help calm inflammation, and this is really important when we’re talking about immune function AND just about every chronic disease that exists.

 So what are healthy fats?
-Cold-water fish (salmon, mackerel, herring, sardines, anchovies, bass), avocados, olives, extra virgin olive oil, coconuts and coconut oil, pastured eggs and meats, bone broth (also great for the gut!), and nuts and seeds (if tolerated—lots of people have issues with these).
+Tallow and lard from pastured animals, wild-caught cold-water fish (salmon, mackerel, herring, sardines, anchovies, bass), avocados, olives, extra virgin olive oil, coconuts and coconut oil, pastured eggs and meats, bone broth (also great for the gut!), and nuts and seeds (if tolerated).

-By now you’ve probably heard of the importance of probiotics, which is really just a name given to products that contain beneficial and health-promoting bacteria that live in your gut.
-Probiotic-rich foods are a great way to support gut health and function, and because about 70-80% of your immune system is in your gut, they’re also a great way to support your immune system.
+By now you’ve probably heard about the importance of probiotics, which is really just a name given to products that contain beneficial and health-promoting bacteria that live in your gut.
+Probiotic-rich foods are a great way to support gut health and function, and because about 70-80% of your immune system is in your gut, they’re also a great way to support your immune system!

 Sauerkraut, kimchi, and other fermented vegetables are probiotic-rich options you can eat.
 Avoid vinegar-based products (these are devoid of probiotic goodness), and opt for natural ferments in a base of salt water.
 Good quality fermented foods can be pricey when store-bought, but it’s actually really easy to make your own (free recipes online are super abundant).
 Be careful with kombucha and yogurt—these products are usually high in sugar!